ReactiveCocoa/ReactiveSwift/Documentation/FrameworkOverview.md

 `Event` is an enumerated type representing either a value or one of three terminal events:

- * The `Next` event provides a new value from the source.
+ * The `value` event provides a new value from the source.
- * The `Failed` event indicates that an error occurred before the signal could finish.
+ * The `failed` event indicates that an error occurred before the signal could finish.
 Events are parameterized by an `ErrorType`, which determines the kind of failure that’s permitted to appear in the event.
 If a failure is not permitted, the event can use type `NoError` to prevent any from being provided.
- * The `Completed` event indicates that the signal finished successfully, and that no more values will be sent by the source.
+ * The `completed` event indicates that the signal finished successfully, and that no more values will be sent by the source.
- * The `Interrupted` event indicates that the signal has terminated due to cancellation, meaning that the operation was neither successful nor unsuccessful.
+ * The `interrupted` event indicates that the signal has terminated due to cancellation, meaning that the operation was neither successful nor unsuccessful.